 See sections 5 and 6 for additional information on selecting or changing the major professor and guidance committee.
 The student may make changes in the membership of the guidance committee, including the choice of major professor, with the concurrence of the Director of the School, in accordance with University, College, and School policies.
-The Director may similarly make changes in the committee, as needed, with the concurrence of the student, and in accordance with University, College.
+The Director may similarly make changes in the committee, as needed, with the concurrence of the student, and in accordance with University, College, and School policies.
+GSRR, section 2.4.2